spespe/SpeTrading_candyFromStrangers/README.md

 # SpeTrading_candyFromStrangers
-Series of simple mt4/mt5 trading strategies implementation
+Series of simple mt4/mt5 trading strategies implementation.
+Through the implementation of different strategies I will try to give back to the community a little of what I received in the past.

+Just like candy from strangers, it's up to you. :))